Nuneaton (birthplace of Larry Grayson and George Eliot)

 On moving to London as an adult, she worked with a publisher, and soon became editor of the Westminster Review.
 She also was so bright, she could translate religious works, and realising that it would difficult to publish as a woman, took her pen name of George to hide her gender (and keep her controversial life separate from her writing).

 In 1851, she met George Henry Lewes through literary friends.
-Already in an open marriage (his wife had children with another man), She met George Henry Lewes in 1851 through literary friends.
-He was a sharp critic, witty and warm, and already married.
-His marriage to Agnes Jervis was open (she had four children with him, and another four with his friend?!)
-Forming a strong bond, Eliot and Lewes chose to live together out of wedlock, a bold move in Victorian London.
+Already in an open marriage (his wife had children with another man), He was already in an open marriage (she had four children with him, and another four with his friend?!)
+Forming a strong bond, Eliot and Lewes chose to live out of wedlock, a bold move in Victorian London.

 The couple lost friends and family, and newspapers hinted at their immorality.
 She was shut out from polite society, yet this did not seem to affect her work, as her writing thrived.
 They even travelled to Europe, where she wrote some of her finest books.